annamatic/OpenIDEO/maternal-health.md

 > - [Health (Nursing, Medicine, Allied Health): Open Educational Resources for the Health Professions. guides.nyu.edu](https://guides.nyu.edu/health/oer)
 > - [1000+ OBGYN Project and African Health OER Network. open.umich.edu](https://open.umich.edu/find/open-educational-resources/global-health-resources)

-While there are certainly benefits to using an existing "collaboration platforms" like Github and Wikipedia -- they already include all the features and community to encourage copying, adapting, evaluating, merging and proliferating content -- it is more important that Bean2Baby exist in a space that feels inviting, comforable and safe for its primary audience, those working in health and community advocacy.
+While there are certainly benefits to using an existing "collaboration platforms" like Github and Wikipedia -- these already include all the features and community to encourage copying, adapting, evaluating, merging and proliferating content -- it is more important that Bean2Baby exist in a space that feels inviting, comforable and safe for its primary audience, those working in health and community advocacy.
 Therefore, although I am currently using Github to prototype, I envision that eventually Bean2Baby would need its own platform and domain, with its own submission and review procedures.
 I would also like to learn more about the platforms that universities use to create Open Education Resources, to see if a partnership with a university might be something to consider.

 "Bean2Baby" is a temporary name, and is open to being changed.